xKresor/xFUTPlus/README.md

+EDIT : I just uploaded the packages zip to this repository, just unzip it in the xFUTPlus folder, so you won't have to manually install every library.

 C# program that use Memory64.dll and C++ imports to modify the memory of a process.

 You'll need to install those libraries in order to work :